-5. Village of Stamford South Street Culvert Replacement, WBDR a.
-This project was recommended in the Stamford LFA and sponsored by the Stamford Flood Commission to replace an undersized arch bridge that has partially collapsed and resulted in a road closure along South Street.

-- 2020 Status: Delaware County SWCD Stream Staff is collaborating with Delaware County DPW to replace the culvert.
-The project is expected to be constructed in in the Fall of 2020. - 6.
-Grade Control at Utility Crossings on tributaries in the Village of Walton, East Brook near NAPA - a.
-This project was recommended by the Walton Flood Commission and is a SMIP grant project to protect utility crossings on three tributaries within the Village of Walton.
-The first location is near NAPA building on the East Brook stream. - 2020 Status: Delaware County SWCD Stream Staff completed the 30% design.
-The project is anticipated to be constructed in Fall 2020. - 7.
+- 5. Village of Stamford South Street Culvert Replacement, WBDR - a.
+This project was recommended in the Stamford LFA and sponsored by the Stamford Flood Commission to replace an undersized arch bridge that has partially collapsed and resulted in a road closure along South Street. - i.
+2021 Status: Delaware County SWCD Stream Staff have partnered with Delaware County DPW to design and replace the culvert.
+The project is expected to be constructed in 2022. - 6.
+Grade Control at Utility Crossings on tributaries in the Village of Walton, - a.
+This project was recommended by the Walton Flood Commission and is a SMIP grant project to protect utility crossings on three tributaries within the Village of Walton. - i.
+Utility Crossing Site #4: West Brook Austin Lincoln Park, North 2021 Status: Delaware County SWCD Stream Staff completed the 100% design.
+The project bid advertisement will be published in June 2021 with construction in Summer 2021. - Utility Crossing Site #6: West Brook East St. Bridge 2021 Status: Delaware County SWCD Stream Staff completed the 100% design.
+The project bid advertisement will be published in June 2021 with construction in Summer 2021. - iii.
+Utility Crossing Site #8: West Brook Delaware Street Bridge 2021 Status: Delaware County SWCD Stream Staff is working on the 60% design.
+The project is anticipated to be constructed in 2021. - 7.
 Breakey Motors Floodplain Reclamation Project, WBDR Walton - a.
 This project was recommended in the West Branch LFA and sponsored by the Walton Flood Commission to reduce flood impacts within the Village of Walton.
 This project is in the Village of Walton along the West Branch of the Delaware River. - i.
-2020 Status: Delaware County SWCD Stream Staff completed a preliminary survey.
+2021 Status: Delaware County SWCD Stream Staff completed a preliminary survey.
 CWC paid for the removal of the building and contaminated soils, which was completed in April 2020 through their LFHMA funds.
-DCSWCD SWCD will re-survey and design the floodplain reclamation project May/June 2020.
-The project is anticipated to be constructed in Fall 2020. - 8.
+SLR is currently developing 2-D hydraulic model to better study flood impacts and proposed floodplain alternatives.
+DCSWCD is providing SLR with drone data, survey data, and high water marks surveyed during past storm events to assist in model calibration. - 8.
 West Branch Delaware River at the Confluence of Bagley Brook, WBDR Hamden - a.
 This project was recommended by the Local Flood Analysis for the Town of Hamden along the West Branch of the Delaware River written by a consultant, Milone and MacBroom Inc. (now a part of SLR Consulting), for the Hamden Flood Commission.
 The bank erosion and channel instability is an ongoing problem at the confluence of Bagley Brook.
 A geomorphic assessment needs to be conducted to evaluate the problem of channel instability and sediment contribution to the West Branch.
-The information that is gathered will be used for the design of a bank stabilization project. - i.
-2020 Status: Delaware County SWCD Stream Staff are collecting soil data.
+The information that is gathered will be used for the design of a restoration project. - i.
+2021 Status: Delaware County SWCD Stream Staff collected soil data 2019-2020.
+Topographic survey and Rosgen Level I assessments were completed in summer 2020.
+A draft of the "Two Nutrient Loading Case Studies at Significant Streambank Erosion Sites on the West Branch Delaware River" report is in peer review. - 9.
+West Brook SL 5.58 Site on Foreman's Property, Walton